 - if common property in a future phase is going to be available for owners in previous phases, an explanation as to when those facilities will be ready.

 Developers must include information about how they will help pay for common expenses during the development of each phase and over the course of the entire project.

-Can the statement be changed?
+Can the statement change?